Franja Partisan Hospital: World War II

+Postwar period

+Franja Partisan Hospital became a part of the Cerkno Museum in 1963.
+In 1997, an American Association of Air Force Veterans issued an award to Franja Hospital for saving and treating the downed American pilot Harold Adams.

+It has been on a list of candidates to become a UNESCO World Heritage Site since 2000.
 In 2003, a stamp was issued by the Slovene Post Office to mark the 60th anniversary of Franja Hospital, and became the stamp of the year in Slovenia.
-Franja Partisan Hospital is on a list of candidates to become a UNESCO World Heritage Site.

-On 18 September 2007 it was badly damaged in a flood after severe torrential rains.
-It was reconstructed and completely rebuilt by 2010, and has since been reopened for visitors.
+On 18 September 2007, the site was badly damaged in a flood after torrential rains.
+It was reconstructed and completely rebuilt by 2010, and it was then reopened for visitors.
+On 13 July 2023, heavy rainfall damaged the site again, completely destroying three buildings.
+In the event, three more buildings were damaged, electrical wiring was destroyed, and access to the entrance building was cut off.